-If you are a newcomer to the U.S., and international student or another noncitizen, American Express might have you covered: You can apply for all American Express personal credit card online without an SSN if you have credit history in one of the following countries: Australia, Canada, India, Mexico and the UK.
+American Express accepts foreign credit history from all of the following countries: Australia, Canada, India, Mexico, UK, Brazil, Dominican Republic, Kenya, Nigeria, Switzerland, South Korea, and the Philippines.
 Even if you are not from one of these countries, Amex still accepts ITINs as part of their applications.

 American Express Blue Cash Everyday®